 Parents allowed their child to participate by giving them one time $10 as the base amount to start off.
 Each day, the bazaar will be open for slightly more than an hour.
 Students will bring something to sell to their peers or teachers during bazaar hours.
 At the end of the Bazaar - depending on the amount that they earn or spend - parents may allow them to keep the money to celebrate their efforts.

-We were fortunate to have a parent who is a risk management specialist sponsored piggy banks for our students to store their capital and earnings.
+We would like to thank a parent who is a risk management specialist sponsored piggy banks for our students to store their capital and earnings.

 Regardless of the profits or losses, the smiles on their faces were priceless.